astronomer/docs/astro/manage-deployments-as-code.md

   <meta name="og:description" content="Manage an Astro Deployment with JSON or YAML Deployment file.
 This Deployment file can be used to store, create, or update a Deployment's configuration." />
 </head>

-Once you determine the configuration of your Astro Deployment this configuration can be stored, created or updated using a JSON or YAML Deployment file.
-Managing your Deployments with Deployment files has a few different use cases:
+After you configure your Astro Deployment, it can  be stored,  stored, created or updated  using a JSON or YAML Deployment file.
+Using Deployment files to manage your Deployments provides the following benefits:

-- Simplifies the management of Deployments with a large number of worker queues or environment variables.
+- Quickly update Deployments with a large number of worker queues or environment variables.
-- Allows Deployments to be managed as files in a Github repository.
+- Manage Deployments as files from a Github repository.
-- Allows the quick transfer of existing configuration settings to new Deployments.
+- Transfer existing configuration settings to new Deployments.
-- Allows environment variables and worker queues to be shared between Deployments.
+- Share environment variables and worker queues between Deployments.
-- You’d like to create Deployment Templates that can be used to create Deployments for different use cases.
-For example a Machine Learning Deployment Template can come with configurations, worker queues, and Variables needed for an ML Deployment at your company
+- Create Deployment templates for specific use cases.
+For example, the worker queues and environment variables in an existing machine learning Deployment template can be repurposed in a machine learning Deployment.

 # Deployment File Spec